How do I know which hearing aids are right for me?

 This device is made of one piece that is custom made to sit flush with the opening of your earcanal.
 The device is removed from each ear canal by pulling a tiny removal cord.

-Dramatically different from previous designs, Open Ear fittings have set a new standard for cosmetic appearance and sound processing.
-The ultra small and light weight device is placed behind the ear and a tiny clear tube transmits the sound into the earcanal.
+Dramatically different from previous designs, RITE fittings have set a new standard for cosmetic appearance and sound processing.
+The ultra small and light weight device is placed behind the ear and a tiny speaker is seated in the earcanal.